 Supply chain by definition connected pieces inherently fraught with risk.
 The service supply chain manager’s reputation is built on how well risks remain unknown to stakeholders and end customers – only this will ensure repeat orders.

-Global supply chains are especially subject to risks and roadblocks from a host of contributing factors including: external factors, failings of third parties, as well as the inherent nature of things to break, often at the worst times.
-End customers only notice these things when their promised deliverables are late, or lost forever.
+Global supply chains are especially subject to risks and roadblocks from a host of contributing factors, such as external forces, failings of third parties, as well as the inherent nature of things to break, often at the worst times.
+End customers only notice these things when their promised deliverables are late or lost forever.

 Service Supply Chain Reputation Management